Common Lisp the Language, 2nd Edition

 Errors that occur while accessing a location should inherit from this

 type.
-This is a subtype of error
+This is a subtype of error.
+The initialization

-is supported to initialize the slot, which
+keyword :name is supported to initialize the slot, which

-can be accessed using cell-error-name
+can be accessed using cell-error-name.

 [Function]